nasbench/Misc-Research/ETW/Microsoft-Windows-Kernel-General.md

 You can use utilities such as [Registry Explorer](https://ericzimmerman.github.io/#!index.md) or [yarp](https://github.com/msuhanov/yarp) to view these values.

-The clearing of the bits entails a reorganization of the registry as well.
-By default the kernel uses a value of 7 days to perform this.
+The clearing of the bits entails a change in the reorganization timestamp of the registry as well.
+By default the kernel uses a value of 7 days to check for this.
 We can see from the following example using `yarp`.

 ```
 Hive information: